rlegrand/beets-webapp/README.md

   * The path to the beets directory which contains your music
   * by default, it's $HOME/Music
   * otherwise you modified it in your conf, so retrieve it by running "grep directory /your/beets/config.yml"
+* [action]
+  * is not mandatory and by default maps to *server*
+  * Other possible values are: genmetadata

+## Start

+Create an allias which fits your needs

+    alias bwa=docker run --rm -p 80:80 -v </path/to/beetsconf>:/app/beets/config/config.yaml -v </path/to/lib>:</path/to/lib> -v </path/to/directory>:</path/to/directory> rlegrand/beets-webapp-x86

+Generate metadata: Artists/Albums images will be retrieved in the webapp, but is a slow operation, so it's suggested to do it once before launching the server the first time

+    bwa genmetadata

+Then you're good to go, launch the server

+    bwa

 # Developpers